hzzg0727/Metasurface-Design/README.md

 In this demo, we design a polarization-insensitive metasurface hologram based on propagation phase modulation mechanism.
 The meta-atom library is built using the propagation phase metasurface design workflow above.
 The performance of the metasurface hologram is also analyzed.

+### Design and analysis of the metasurface for vortex generation

+In this demo, we design a polarization-insensitive metasurface for vortex generation based on propagation phase modulation mechanism.
+The meta-atom library is built using the propagation phase metasurface design workflow above.
+The performance of the metasurface is also analyzed.

+### Quasi-symmetry-protected BIC metasurface design

+In this demo, we design a quasi-symmetry-protected BIC metasurface using two tilted ellipse meta-atoms.
+The Fano fitting for solving the quality factor is also demonstrated.

 ### Computer generated hologram